AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 ---
 # Automatic policy enforcement

+Data usage labels and policies are available to all Adobe Experience Platform users.
+Define data usage policies and apply data usage labels to ensure that any sensitive, identifiable, or contractual data are handled accurately.
+These measures help enforce your organization's data governance rules on how data can be accessed, processed, stored, and shared.

+To help safeguard your organization from potential risks and liabilities, Platform automatically enforces usage policies should any violations occur when activating audiences to destinations.

 >[!IMPORTANT]
 >
->Automatic policy enforcement is only available for organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield**.
+>Consent policies and automatic consent policy enforcement is only available for organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield**.

-Once data is labeled and data usage policies are defined, you can enforce data usage compliance with policies.
-When activating audiences to destinations, Adobe Experience Platform automatically enforces usage policies should any violations occur.

->[!NOTE]
->
->This document focuses on the enforcement of data governance and consent policies.
+This document focuses on the enforcement of data governance and consent policies.
 For information on access control policies, refer to the documentation on [attribute-based access control](../../access-control/abac/overview.md).

 ## Prerequisites